BhuvaneshWadhwani/Grades-ML/README.md

 4. Alternatively, view the HTML file for a quick overview of the results

 ## Feedback
-While this project is no longer actively developed, constructive feedback is always appreciated.
-Feel free to open an issue or submit a pull request if you have suggestions for improvements.
+Constructive feedback is always appreciated.
+Feel free to share any suggestions or improvements you might have.